The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 As I have mentioned before, Evans re-imagined the Knossos site according to his own ideas, and the area known as Piano Nobile is an addition of Evans built from scratch.

-Archaeologists don’t give importance to the place, but if you choose to visit it, you’ll have a privileged view of the dimensions of the site.
+Archaeologists don’t give importance to the place, but if you choose to visit it, you’ll have a privileged view of the site’s dimensions.
 And take great photos!

 Those who know better say the area is confusing and totally out of place.